mitchness/DoorDilemma/README.md

          Yeah, but I held it.
 I made the gesture.
 It’s the gesture that counts!

                 SUSIE
          There’s no holding!
+There's no gesture.
 It’s an automatic door, you jackass!
          You're pretending to hold light and motion sensors!

                 JEFF
          Larry... she’s kinda right.